 How long have you worked at Mister C's?

 I have worked at Mister C’s for nearly five years now.
 I have known the owners, Mark and Denise, for a very long time as both my parents had worked for them for many years.
 When I was 18, I joined the army to become a tank driver but, unfortunately, after only being in for a short time I had an accident which forced me to be medically discharged.
 After I had recovered, Mark offered me a trial shift at Mister C’s, which I accepted and enjoyed more than I thought.
 Since then I have received a vast amount of experience and training from Mark, Denise, Danny and Amy, who know the industry extensively.
 I’ve also undergone many external qualifications and I’ve completed an Intermediate Level Apprenticeship in Fish and Shellfish, which took me two years to achieve.

 What are your responsibilities?

 My main responsibility is to maintain the operations of the counter, to make sure that things are being performed correctly and efficiently so that every customer has a fantastic experience and leaves the shop happy and satisfied with the service and products they have being provided with.
-I’m also responsible for ensuring that the food and safety checks are completed, such as food temperatures, waste checks and fridge/freezer temperatures are recorded as well as the Safer Food, Better Business
+I’m also responsible for ensuring that the food and safety checks are completed, such as food temperatures, waste checks and fridge/freezer temperatures are recorded as well as the Safer Food, Better Business records.